lizhuoxi-97/TCDT/README.md

 entire support of the conditioning variables.
 - **Local tests** focus on the equality of conditional distributions at a specific point.

-**Notice:** This R package is a development version and mainly serves as supplementary material for the paper by Yan, Li and Zhang (2025).
-The features in this package may be integrated into the `KDist` R package in the future, which is available at [https://github.com/zhangxiany-tamu/KDist](https://github.com/zhangxiany-tamu/KDist).

 ## Installation

 You can install the `TCDT` package from GitHub using the `devtools` package: